splunk/eventgen/documentation/SETUP.md

 * Controller (`eg_controller`): this serves as the broadcaster
 * Server (`eg_server`): this serves as a single listener or worker

-If you want to scale the local Eventgen cluster using this design, simply add another `eg_server` container call (using a different `--name`), and should automatically register with the `eg_controller`. *NOTE [container installation](#container-installation)
+If you want to scale the local Eventgen cluster using this design, simply add another `eg_server` container call (using a different `--name`), and the new container will automatically register with the `eg_controller`. *NOTE [container installation](#container-installation)

 Controller-Server architecture is a RESTful service.
 To interact with this architecture, you can make REST API calls against `eg_controller`.
 When an appropriate request is made against `eg_controller`'s server port (9500), that action will be distributed to all the server nodes connected to it for easy orchestration.
-This simplifies all interactions you need to make to properly setup a cluster.
-Some example cURL commands using `eg_controller`:
+This simplifies all interactions you need to make to properly set up a cluster.
+Below are some example cURL commands using `eg_controller`:

 ```
 # Assuming that a controller is deployed to your localhost and wired to port 9500